Cerchie/confluent-ais-demo/README.md

 1. Sign up for a [Confluent Cloud](https://confluent.cloud) account.

-2. Make sure you have `jq` (which is a utility that formats JSON results) and `gpsd` (which formats AIS data) and `kcat` (which lets you see what's going on in a Kafka cluster) installed by running these commands in your terminal:
+2. Make sure you have `jq` (which is a utility that formats JSON results), `gpsd` (which formats AIS data) and `kcat` (which lets you see what's going on in a Kafka cluster) by running these commands in your terminal:

 `jq --version`